alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 `Azure Data Studio` is currently only able to connect to `Microsoft SQL` databases.

 ::::{note}
-Our example user Ada Lovelace, working in the `sandbox` SRE on the `projects.turingsafehaven.ac.uk` Safe Haven, would connect using Azure Data Studio as follows:
+Our example user Ada Lovelace, working in the **sandbox** SRE on the **projects.example.org** Data Safe Haven, would connect using Azure Data Studio as follows:

 :::{image} user_guide/db_azure_data_studio.png